Colin de Land: Armory Show

 In 1994, the Gramercy International Art Fair, now called the Armory Show, made its debut in the rooms and hallways of New York's Gramercy Park Hotel.
-At the time, the Fair was an alternative to the more polished and established fairs like Art Basel and Art Chicago (now Expo Chicago).
+At the time, the Fair was an alternative to the more polished and established fairs like Art Basel and Art Chicago.
 Four dealers and gallerists, Pat Hearn, Colin de Land, Matthew Marks and Paul Morris, worked together to bring in a younger generation of downtown artists who were working through the recession that plagued the 1980s.
 A number of seminal contemporary artworks and performances debuted at the fair including Mark Dion's Lemonade Stand (1996), Andrea Fraser’s Museum Highlights: A Gallery Talk (1989), May I Help You (1991), and Renée Green’s The Pigskin Library (1990).

 Foundation

 In 1996, art dealer Pat Hearn, de Land's wife of 10 years, was diagnosed with cancer.
 De Land co-organized a benefit art sale to raise money for medical expenses that were not reimbursable by insurance.
 Over 300 artist and dealers donated work to the event.
 The funds generated from the event would start what is now the Pat Hearn and Colin de Land Cancer Foundation, a not-for-profit whose mission is to provide assistance for medical expenses to members of the visual arts community with cancer.
 After Hearn’s death in 2000, the de Land and the 2 remaining founders of The Armory Show established The Pat Hearn Acquisition Fund at The Museum of Modern Art, New York, for the sole purpose of acquiring works in all media by artists who, in the opinion of the Museum’s curators, have not received the recognition they deserve.
 Upon de Land's death, in 2003, the surviving founders asked that the fund be renamed to include Colin.